What is productivity?

 How to make your company more productive

 Reduce organisational drag.
 Employees spend too much time on pointless emails, useless meetings, non-necessary processes and coping with silo boundaries.
 It kills organisations from within.
 Automate the tasks that represent pointless toil.
-Companies that can effectively manage employees time as well as their talent will benefit from additional energy, that can be a significant differentiator between their competitors and them.
+Companies that can effectively manage employees' time as well as their talent will benefit from additional energy, that can be a significant differentiator between their competitors and them.
 Most people want to be productive, but have learned to cope with the constraints of office life.
-Have you ever felt guilty about only managing to work 5 hours when working from home, yet have achieved so much more than a regular 7 hour day?
+Have you ever felt guilty about only being at your desk for 5 hours when working from home, yet have achieved so much more than a regular 7 hour day?